Even seasoned deal-makers get cold feet when the sale becomes real. The two biggest stumbling blocks are:

 Bringing It All Together

 At its core, a CRT lets you trade a looming tax bill and legacy anxiety for a steady income stream and a charitable footprint that bears your name long after your office chair has a new occupant.
-Entrepreneurs running through the acquisition cycle inside a holding company often juggle multiple variables—valuation models, integration costs, talent pipelines—yet overlook the emotional dimension of an exit.
+Entrepreneurs running through the acquisition cycle inside a holding company often juggle multiple variables—valuation models, integration costs, talent pipelines—yet overlook the emotional dimension of an exit and the wealth transfer decisions that come with it.
 A CRT answers that unspoken question: “How can I cash out without selling out?”

 Quick Recap of CRT Advantages: